bravetechnologycoop/particle-accelerator/README.md

 ---

 1. Make any changes to the environment variables
-   1. Navigate to Digital Ocean --> Apps --> particle-accelerator-dev
+   1. Navigate to Digital Ocean --> Apps --> dev-particle-accelerator
-   1. Navigate to Settings --> Components: particle-accelerator
+   1. Navigate to Settings --> Components: dev-particle-accelerator
    1. Beside "Environment Variables", click "Edit"
    1. Make changes
    1. Click "Save"
-1. Update the branch that will be deployed anytime a new commit it made
+1. Update the branch that will be deployed anytime a new commit is made
-   1. Navigate to Digital Ocean --> Apps --> particle-accelerator-dev
+   1. Navigate to Digital Ocean --> Apps --> dev-particle-accelerator
-   1. Navigate to Settings --> Components: particle-accelerator
+   1. Navigate to Settings --> Components: dev-particle-accelerator
    1. Beside "Source", click "Edit"
    1. Select the branch that you want to have automatically deployed from the "Branch" dropdown list
    1. Click "Save"